Alabama At-Large Laws by County

 - Property Damage: Elmore, Madison

-- No Context Available or General (e.g., “in the best interest of the citizens”): Calhoun, Colbert, Etowah, Lauderdale, Lee, Marshall, Morgan, Tuscaloosa
+- No Context Available or General (e.g., “in the best interest of the citizens”): Calhoun, Chambers, Colbert, Etowah, Lauderdale, Lee, Marshall, Morgan, Tuscaloosa

 § 3-1-5 Adoption Documents

-- Adoption by Resolution: Calhoun, Chilton, Elmore, Etowah, Lauderdale, Lee, Limestone, Madison, Marshall, Montgomery, Morgan, Shelby, Walker
+- Adoption by Resolution: Calhoun, Chambers, Chilton, Elmore, Etowah, Lauderdale, Lee, Limestone, Madison, Marshall, Montgomery, Morgan, Shelby, Walker

 - Adoption by Ordinance: Lawrence